A Penny Well Spent

 ‘Well, I was thinking we should take his suit off.
 It’s not good for someone his age to be in wet clothes either.’

-They knelt down beside the old man and stripped him of his costume, which was a brown leather overall with the words ‘Commode Dragon’ painted on the front and a matching dragon mask.
+They knelt down beside the old man and stripped him of his costume.
 They were surprised to find under the overall that the man was wearing pink frilly knickers.

 ‘What the… is he wearing women’s underwear?’ asked Faucet.